 Lorex’s ultra-crisp 2K battery-charged camera system covers your home inside and out.
 Lorex’s wire-free cameras come with up to 1 terabyte of internal storage, with no monthly fees, plus advanced person detection and LED warning lights and sirens on their outdoor models.

 Ring has cornered the market in terms of user-friendliness, offering a selection of flexible, wire-free battery-powered cameras like Ring Spotlight and Ring Stick Up.
-Pop in the rechargeable battery pack and install the cameras wherever you’d like stick right onto the wall or on any flat surface.
+Pop in the rechargeable battery pack and install the cameras wherever you’d like and stick right onto the wall or on any flat surface.

 Arlo cameras are tailor-made for homeowners who don’t want the hassle or expense of a traditional, hardwired security system.
 2K HD video, an extended-life battery pack, and a retooled app with improved emergency response make Arlo’s indoor and outdoor battery-charged cameras one of our favorite home security solutions.